mrankine/puregymon/README.md

 Set up a cron job to run the script periodically e.g.:

 ```
-*/10 * * * * /path/to/puregymon.py > /dev/null
+*/10 * * * * /path/to/puregymon.py
 ```

 Headcounts are recorded in a Comma-Separated Values file (`members.csv`) in the same directory.

-Note that when headcount drops below a certain value (currently 20), PureGym reports "fewer than X people" rather than the precise number.
-In this case, the script will record 20.
+Note that when headcount drops below a certain value (currently 20), PureGym reports "fewer than 20 people" rather than the precise number.
+In this case, 20 will be recorded.